graphile/worker/README.md

-The `opts` must alway be prefixed with a `!` if provided and details configuration for the task such as what should be done in the event that the previous event was skipped.
+The `opts` must alway be prefixed with a `!` if provided and details configuration for the task such as what should be done in the event that the previous event was not scheduled (e.g. because the Worker wasn't running).
 Additional options can be specified by concatenating more `!` entries, but **do not add spaces**.

 Currently we support the following `opts`: